Data fusion methods for the heterogeneity of treatment effect and confounding function: Introduction

-In this paper, we leverage observational studies to improve trial analysis of the heterogeneity of treatment effect with a vector of known effect modifiers.
-We focus on the setting where the transportability of the heterogeneous treatment effect holds from the randomized trial to the treated observational sample but the observational study may be subject to hidden confounding.
-Transportability is a minimal requirement for data integration and has been considered in a wide literature \citep[e.g.,][]{stuart2011use,tipton2013improving,buchanan2018generalizing,dahabreh2019generalizing}.
-It holds if either the sample is randomly selected from the population or treatment effect modifiers are fully captured.
-Under parametric structural model assumptions, we show that the trial can be leveraged to identify both the heterogeneity of treatment effect and confounding function, in contrast to sensitivity analysis.
+In this paper, we leverage observational studies to improve trial analysis of the heterogeneity of treatment effect (HTE) with a vector of known effect modifiers.
+We focus on the setting where the transportability of the heterogeneous treatment effect holds from the trial to the observational study but the observational study may be subject to hidden confounding.
+Transportability is a minimal requirement for data integration and has been considered in a vast literature \citep[e.g.,][]{stuart2011use,tipton2013improving,buchanan2018generalizing,dahabreh2019generalizing}.
+It holds if the sample is randomly selected from the population or treatment effect modifiers are fully captured.
+We also introduce a new and natural confounding function to capture the impact of unmeasured confounding in observational studies on the difference between the observed treatment effect and the causal treatment effect given measured covariates.
+Under structural model assumptions, we show that the trial can be leveraged to identify the HTE and confounding function, in contrast to sensitivity analysis.